Lung Function Test

 Patient information for lung function testing

-You doctor may refer you to have a lung function test to assess how well your lungs are working or to investigate respiratory symptoms such as chronic cough or shortness of breath.
-The following list describes respiratory function test which are commonly performed at our laboratory.
-Prior to attending your appointment check if you need to do anything to prepare for your test.
+Your doctor may refer you for a lung function test to assess how well your lungs are working or to investigate respiratory symptoms, such as chronic cough or shortness of breath.
+The following list describes the respiratory function tests that are commonly performed in our laboratory.
+Prior to attending your appointment, please check with us to see what if you need to do anything to prepare for your test.

 During your test, you will have the test explained to you by one of our respiratory technicians.
 They will guide you through the procedure and ensure that you get the best results possible.
 Testing should not cause any pain, however will require maximal effort from you to get the best results.
 Please let our friendly staff know if you are experiencing any discomfort or if you have any questions about the tests.